bokkypoobah/ParityMultisigRecoveryReconciliation/README.md

 My token transactions are in [results/tokens.tsv](results/tokens.tsv).

 A reconciliation of WHG's and my token transactions shows one small error in line 51 Monaco in the WHG's calculations - see [results/tokensReconcilation.xls](results/tokensReconcilation.xls).

+My latest token results for comparison with the WHG rescue data is in [results/multisig_rescue_tokens_bokkypoobah.csv](results/multisig_rescue_tokens_bokkypoobah.csv).

 <br />